openbabel/documentation/Command-line_tools/babel.rst

 The input molecules do not have to be in a single file.
 So to collect all the unique molecules from a set of MOL files::

- babel  *.mol  uniquemols.sdf  --unique
+ obabel  *.mol  uniquemols.sdf  --unique

 If you want the unique molecules to remain in individual files::

- babel  *.mol  U.mol  -m  --unique
+ obabel  *.mol  U.mol  -m  --unique

 On the GUI use the form::

- babel  *.mol  U*.mol  --unique
+ obabel  *.mol  U*.mol  --unique

 Either form is acceptable on the Windows command line.